rowanwins/sweepline-intersections/README.md

 Removing the tree structure greatly simplifies the code.
 The tree structure is replaced with a priority queue of segments which is sorted by the x vertex of the right endpoint of the segments.
 A priority queue is already used to sort the vertices which means only 1 data structure is required.

 The package size of this module is 3kb compared to my implementation of the bentley-ottmann algorithm which is 16kb while performance is typically faster than bentley-ottmann.

-I did have some concerns that a really vertical geometry (eg think of the border of the Chile) would not perform well but it still beat the bentley ottman implementation.
+Bentley-ottman only outperforms this library when there are several thousands vertices, however I'm also less confident in the results of my bentley-ottman lib as it occassionally misses intersections and is much harder to write tests for due to the more complex logic.

 ### Algorithm Steps
 - Vertices are entered into a priority queue sorted from left to right